60th Infantry Regiment (United States): World War I

 The 60th Infantry was organized in June 1917, two months after the American entry into World War I, from cadre furnished by the 7th Infantry Regiment.
 In November it was assigned to the 5th Division and underwent its baptism of fire on the Western Front the following year.
 The regiment participated in the campaigns of St. Mihiel, Alsace and Lorraine and finally in the Meuse–Argonne offensive.
-During this battle, First Lieutenant Samuel Woodfill, later called by General John "Blackjack" Pershing, Commander-in-Chief (C-in-C) of the American Expeditionary Forces (AEF) on the Western Front, "the outstanding doughboy of the war", was awarded the Medal of Honor for leading his men in the destruction of enemy positions in the Bois de la Pultiere near Cunel, Meuse, France.
-Lt.
-Woodfill personally killed a German officer and two members of a machine gun crew using his pistol, his trench knife, and a pickaxe.
+During this battle, First Lieutenant Samuel Woodfill, later called by General John J. "Black Jack" Pershing, Commander-in-Chief (C-in-C) of the American Expeditionary Forces (AEF) on the Western Front, "the outstanding doughboy of the war", was awarded the Medal of Honor for leading his men in the destruction of enemy positions in the Bois de la Pultiere near Cunel, Meuse, France.
+Lieutenant Woodfill personally killed a German officer and two members of a machine gun crew using his pistol, his trench knife, and a pickaxe.
 He and his men also captured a number of enemy soldiers and their weapons.

+Interwar period

+The 60th Infantry arrived at the port of New York on 20 July 1919 on the RMS Aquitania and was transferred on 26 July 1919 to Camp Gordon, Georgia.
+The regiment was transferred on 6 October 1920 to Camp Jackson, South Carolina, and was inactivated on 2 September 1921 and allotted to the Fifth Corps Area; the 6th Infantry Regiment had previously been designated as "Active Associate" on 27 July 1921, and would provide the personnel with which the 60th Infantry would be reconstituted in the event of war.
+The personnel of the 60th Infantry were concurrently transferred to the 6th Infantry.
+The 6th Infantry was relieved as Active Associate on 17 July 1922 and the 10th Infantry was designated as Active Associate.
+The 10th Infantry was relieved as Active Associate on 28 February 1927, and with the abandonment of the Active Associate concept, the headquarters, 60th Infantry, was organized about June 1927 with Organized Reserve personnel as a "Regular Army Inactive" unit with headquarters at Columbus, Ohio.

+The 60th Infantry was relieved from the 5th Division on 15 August 1927 and assigned to the 8th Division.
+It was affiliated with the Ohio State University Reserve Officers' Training Corps (ROTC) program on 28 April 1930 and organized at Columbus with Regular Army personnel assigned to the ROTC Detachment and Reserve officers commissioned from the program.
+The regiment was relieved from the 8th Division on 1 October 1933 and assigned to the 5th Division.
+It conducted a mobilization test 13–26 October 1935 at Columbus.
+It was relieved on 16 October 1939 from the 5th Division and assigned on 1 August 1940 to the 9th Division.
+The regiment conducted summer training at Fort Thomas, Kentucky, and some years at Fort Benjamin Harrison, Indiana, or Fort Knox, Kentucky, and also conducted infantry Citizens Military Training Camps some years at Fort Thomas or Fort Benjamin Harrison as an alternate form of summer training.